reagro/carob-data/source/contribute/git.rst

    <div style="visibility: visible;">

 The *Carob* project is developed using the "git" versioning software.
 This greatly facilitates collaborative work and making incremental improvements because all changes made are tracked.
-A git project is called a "repo" (repository) and the "master" (main) Carob repo is `hosted on github <https::/github.com/reagro/carob>__ .
+A git project is called a "repo" (repository) and the "master" (main) Carob repo is `hosted on github <https::/github.com/reagro/carob>`__ .

 To contribute to the *Carob* repo (and to other github based projects) you need to understand a few concepts and commands that we introduce here.

-The first thing you need to do is create an account on github (other projects using git may use another platform such as bitbucket).
+The first thing you need to do is create an account on `github <https::/github.com/reagro/carob>`__ if you do not have one (other projects using git may use another platform such as bitbucket for their git projects ).
 Once you have an account, you can **fork** the *Carob* repo to your account.
-A fork is a copy of a git repo that you can make changes to while also getting any updates that are made to the main repo.
+A fork is a copy of a git repo that you can make changes to, while also getting any updates that are made to the main repo.

 fork
 ----